Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

-In Fig.~\ref{fig:benchmark_variable_shift} we compare the results calculated without and with the integral variable change.
-Here we calculate the transfer matrix energy
+In Eq.~(11) we introduced a variable change that can alleviate the sign problem and reduce the statistical error.
+Here we demonstrate this point by comparing the results calculated without and with the variable change.
+In the upper panel of Fig.~\ref{fig:benchmark_variable_shift} we show the calculated transfer matrix energy

-where $M$ is the full transfer matrix corresponding to the full N$^{2}$LO chiral interaction, $s$ and $c$ represent the auxiliary fields from decomposing the interactions (see sections below).
-We take $^{16}$O as an example and take $|\Psi_{T}\rangle$ to be a shell model wave function.
-The circles denote the results calculated by sampling the $s$ and $c$ field directly with standard Gaussian distributions, while the squares show results obtained with the integral variable shift.
+where $M$ is the full transfer matrix corresponding to the full N$^{2}$LO chiral interaction Eqs.(14) in the main text, $s$ and $c$ represent the auxiliary fields from decomposing the interactions.
+We take $^{16}$O as an example and $|\Psi_{T}\rangle$ is a shell model wave function (see below).
+The circles denote the results calculated by sampling the $s$ and $c$ field directly with a standard normal distribution, while the squares show results obtained with the variable change.
 We see that the latter calculation converges much faster.
-We also show the statistical errors in the right panel.
+We also show the statistical errors in the lower panel.
 In both cases the errors decrease according to the theoretical scaling law $\Delta E\propto N^{-1/2}$ with $N$ the number of measurements.
-With the integral shift, however, the statistical errors are about one order of magnitude smaller.
+With the variable change, however, the statistical errors are about one order of magnitude smaller.